 Usually, pain relief is the only treatment needed for earache and ear pain.

 You can take over-the-counter medicines to help with the pain and high temperature.
 Ask your pharmacist for advice.

 After an ear infection, you may still have fluid behind your eardrum.
 This can last for several months.
-Your ear may feel uncomfortable but it will be a more of a dull, abnormal feeling than a sharp pain.
-This may also affect your hearing for a short while until the fluid is gone.
+Your ear may feel uncomfortable.
+It will be more of a dull, abnormal feeling than a sharp pain.
+This may also affect your hearing until the fluid is gone.

-do not put anything inside the ear, such as cotton buds
+do not put anything inside your ear, such as cotton buds

 do not try to remove earwax

-Usually, you do not need to see your GP for an earache.
+Usually, you do not need to contact your GP if you have an earache.

-- your earache does not improve within 3 to 4 days
+Contact your GP if your earache does not improve within 3 to 4 days.

 Content supplied by the NHS and adapted for Ireland by the HSE